As health-conscious humans seeking to optimize our wellbeing, we're increasingly asking more from the foods and drinks we routinely consume.

 Looking optimize not just the body, but the mind too, we've come up with an additional formula: The Good Stuff™ Focus.

-The key difference between the two is that in addition to l-theanine, collagen, MCT oil, Himalayan salt and Ceylon cinnamon, The Good Stuff™ Focus contains a patented cocoa extract, which includes added theobromine to support mental acuity, mood and energy.
+The key difference between the two is that in addition to l-theanine, collagen, MCT oil, Himalayan salt and Ceylon cinnamon, The Good Stuff™ Focus contains a patented cocoa extract, which includes added theobromine to support mental acuity, memory and energy.

 Here's why we chose this compound, and how it can support you.